-Maintenance for the steering system is minimal as all electrical components are sealed.
-It is the responsibility of the owner to inspect the steering system frequently.
+Maintenance for the steering system is minimal because there are few serviceable parts.
+The rack and pinion for the system is lubricated and sealed during manufacturing.
+It is the responsibility of the owner/operator to inspect the steering system frequently.